-- External debug event using the debug_req_i signal - Trigger Module match event with tdata1.action set to 1 - ebreak instruction when not in Debug Mode and when dcsr.ebreakm == 1 (see EBREAK Behavior below)
+- External debug event using the debug\req\i signal - Trigger Module match event with tdata1.action set to 1 - ebreak instruction in machine mode when dcsr.EBREAKM == 1 (see EBREAK Behavior below)

 A user wishing to perform an abstract access, whereby the user can observe or control a core's GPR or CSR register from the hart, is done by invoking debug control code to move values to and from internal registers to an externally addressable Debug Module (DM).
 Using this execution-based debug allows for the reduction of the overall number of debug interface signals.